Registering Cloudera Hybrid Environments

 When the Cluster Connectivity Manager is enabled, you can optionally enable Endpoint Access Gateway to provide secure connectivity to UIs and APIs in Cloudera Data Hub clusters deployed using private networking.

-Under Select Subnets for the Endpoint Access Gateway, select the public subnets for which you would like to use the gateway.
+From the Select Subnets drop-down list for the Endpoint Access Gateway, select the public subnets for which you want to use the gateway.
 The number of subnets must be the same as selected under Select Subnets and the availability zones must match.

-For more information, refer to the Public Endpoint Access Gateway section.
+For more information, see the Public Endpoint Access Gateway section.

 Encryption section

-Enable Customer Managed Keys Enable this if you would like to provide a Customer-Managed Key (CMK) to encrypt the environment's disks and databases.
-For more information, refer to Customer managed encryption keys.
+Enable Customer Managed Keys Enable this if you want to provide a Customer-Managed Key (CMK) to encrypt the environment disks and databases.
+For more information, see Customer managed encryption keys.

 Proxies section